 The essence of ski mountaineering racing is moving efficiently through challenging winter alpine terrain.
 We’ve designed a course with this very much in mind.
-Utilizing the amazing terrain in the Shannon Creek Valley behind Squamish’s Sea to Sky Gondola, this will be an incredible event!
+Utilizing the amazing terrain of Blackcomb Mountain in Whistler, BC, this will be an incredible event!

-Because the race takes place entirely in backcountry terrain, we are somewhat limited by weather and avalanche conditions.
-Below we describe our ideal course, this is subject to change or cancellation based on conditions.
+Below we describe our ideal course, this is subject to change or cancellation based on conditions though we’ll be working closely with ski patrol to make the magic happen.
 Please understand that our goal is to provide you with the absolute best racing experience possible but we will only hold the race if we can be absolutely sure of racer safety.

 - Race Duration: 1.5 to 3hrs